-Although many people avoid night flights, these can be ideal with babies who are in a bedtime routine, as they, if they can nod off this, is less daunting than trying to entertain them for the full flight!
+Although many people avoid night flights, these can be ideal with babies who are in a bedtime routine.
+If they can nod off this will be less daunting than trying to entertain them for the full flight!

+There are plenty of ways to try and get your baby to sleep on the plane.
 Treat the flight as you would their usual routine, give them their milk, read a story, put them into their pyjamas and tell them it’s time for bed.
 Although there are lots of interesting surroundings, try to keep things as calm and ‘boring’ as possible so they aren’t over-stimulated.
 If it’s dark already then that’s a bonus!
 Just keep your fingers crossed that there is little turbulence so you don’t have to take the baby out of the bassinet!
-If all else fails then make sure you have a baby carrier so you can strap them in and walk the aisles!
+If all else fails then make sure you have a baby carrier so you can strap them in and walk the aisles

 Make sure you have some age-appropriate snacks with you (small things that children have to pick up individually take longer to eat and can be a form of entertainment!